kubaceg/Solr/README.md

 Make search on Magento CE with Apache Solr.

-Based on PHP library for Apache Solr : [solr-php-client](http://code.google.com/p/solr-php-client/)
+Based on PHP library for Apache Solr (Revision 66 from svn): [solr-php-client](http://code.google.com/p/solr-php-client/)

 * Extension use fulltext for index.
 You can search in any attributes (Use in Quick Search).